DanielBMarkham/Info-Ops/manuscript/chapter23.md

 Tasks are big in malformed backlogs.
 A lot of people don't know what the heck they want, but they sure know what they want you to do.
 Most tasks are in support of some future behavior happening, so that's an easy match.
 Some tasks are structural and end up supporting all behaviors, like "fix security on DMZ".
 This is one of the reasons I always put an "ALL" card in my Master Model.

 Then there's the nuclear bomb of tasks: a task to change a supplemental.
 "Make the system able to handle cloud center crashes without user intervention", or "Make all user screens respond within 50ms of input".
 These are extremely simple to say, extremely difficult to do.
-Anything that changes a supplemental pull aside for now.
+Anything that changes a supplemental put aside for now.
 We'll talk about them under "System Migration", below.

 ### Legacy Huge Hunks Of Structure